MarinaNowikowa/Test-automation-Framework-NodeJs-Playwright/README.md

 ### Dynamic Test Data
 - Generated using @faker-js/faker library (v8.3.1)
-- Helpers in `utils/test-helpers.js`
+- Supports various data patterns and edge cases for comprehensive testing
-- Supports various data patterns and edge cases
+- Used for generating random test data when needed

 ## Limitations and Known Issues